kzkedzierska/sonics/README.md

 * descriptors: identity, r^2 and log likelihood of the best model;
 * filter column - possible values:
 	*  PASS - all conditions are met;
-	*  no_simulations - SONiCS did not run simulations, only one allele in the input readout;
+	*  no_simulations - SONiCS did not run any simulations, only one allele in the input readout;
-	*  no_success - no simulation generated a PCR pool from which the input readout could be generated (this can happen with very noisy genotypes, increasing the noise ratio might help in those cases);
+	*  no_success - none of the simulations generated a PCR pool from which the input readout could be generated (this can happen with very noisy genotypes, increasing the noise ratio might help in those cases);
 	*  MWU_test - p-value from Mann-Whitney U test was above the threshold;
 	*  best_ratio - ratio of the best log-likelihoods from two best genotypes was below the threshold;
 	*  median_ratio - ratio of the median log-likelihoods from two best genotypes was below the threshold.